 It was “a liberating discovery” to know the Saleswhale bot is capable of creating personalised conversations just like a human salesperson.
 More than just sending email follow-ups, it can pick up and analyse keywords, handle rejections skilfully, send relevant documents and information – and doing it all in a personable, polite tone.

 If the AI bot assistant is unsure of what to do, it’ll get help from a human sales rep, flagging the email for review.
 But it doesn’t just sit back and do nothing.
 It learns and gets smarter over time.

-“Saleswhale is not just an automated emailing tool – it’s also a lead management platform,” Tan remarks.
+“Saleswhale is not just an automated emailing tool – it’s also a lead management platform,” Ling remarks.

 “Our strategy was to continue using our marketing automation tool to generate inbound leads, and then feed these leads through Saleswhale for follow-ups.
 Combining the power of a marketing automation solution with an AI assistant has allowed us to effectively maximise and qualify all the leads we have generated, resulting in more quality and relevant meetings for our consultants.”

 This intelligent email bot not only significantly increased Randstad’s client engagement, but also their lead conversion.
-“This is one of the most significant measurements of success,” says Tan.
+“This is one of the most significant measurements of success,” says Ling.

 “Where we used to see our cold and warm leads disappear into a black hole without regular follow ups, we can now re-engage all of them through the bot and push for a specific outcome, which helps the marketing team to gain better ROI on our lead generation, marketing spend and campaigns.”

 One of their sales goals was to reach out to the Top 75 employers from the Randstad Employer Brand Research, which put together customised brand reports for each company.
 Before the introduction of Saleswhale, they used Marketo, an automation tool that offers email marketing solutions, and the manual effort of their sales reps.